FREE SHIPPING FOR ORDERS OVER $100*

 The Unique Sound and Rhythm

-Our Televi is crafted with the utmost precision.
+Our Aslatua is crafted with the utmost precision.
 We source authentic materials and collaborate with skilled artisans.
-When you hold our instrument, you’re not just holding the Televi but also embracing its rich heritage, known across Africa by names like Aslatua, Kashaka, and more.
+When you hold our instrument, you’re not just holding the Aslatua but also embracing its rich heritage, known across Africa by names like Aslatua, Kashaka, and more.

 Why Choose Our Online Shop?